 Tengxiang Zhang is an Assistant Research Scientist at Institute of Computing Technology, Chinese Academy of Sciences, where he works at the Pervasive Computing Research Center.
-Dr. Zhang’s research lies in the technical side of ubiquitous computing and human computer interaction.
-He builds sustainable sensing systems and interaction interfaces to merge the physical and digital worlds.
-He publishes on top-venues including CHI and IMWUT, and has been honored with two awards.
-His previous work falls into three categories: 1) Sensing Tags; 2) Finger Wearables; 3) Interconnection Techniques, which are summarized in Research Overview.
+Dr. Zhang’s research lies in the technical side of ubiquitous computing and human computer interaction with a goal of merging the physical and digital worlds.
+He builds sustainable sensing and interactive systems to enable spontaneous and smooth flow of information and energy among computers and everyday things.
+He publishes on top-venues including CHI and IMWUT, and has been honored with two paper awards.
+His previous work falls into three categories: 1) Sensing Tags; 2) Finger Wearables; 3) Interconnection Techniques, which are summarized in Research Overview and Research Statement.

 Tsinghua University, China.

 I adopt a human-centered perspective to design sustainable sensing and interaction systems, which form a pervasive interface to merge the digital and physical world.
 I believe the key for such an interface is spontaneous and smooth flow of information and energy among computers and everyday things.
 Thus, my previous work falls into three categories: